zaenury/zoobc-explorer-docs/docs/block-detail.md

 > 🔗 __*Quicklinks*:__ Application URL of [Block Detail][block-detail]

-> ⚠️ These properties are still develop on our ZooBC Core, so if there's an empty value we use status `undefined`.
+> ⚠️ These properties are still developing on our ZooBC Core, so if there's an empty value we use status `undefined`.

 [block-detail]: https://zoobc.net/blocks/6686729309917929212